zhangmatt/dist-ml/README.md

 - **Operational signals:** queue depth, processed batches, p99 latency, throughput, desired replica count.
 - **End-to-end verification:** baseline training, 2-worker distributed training, serving load test, C++ and Python tests.

-This is not a production ML framework.
-It is a compact, runnable system that demonstrates the infra concepts behind large-scale training and serving.

 ## Architecture

 ```text